gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 - February 24, 2020 at GSA

 ### Exploring Ways to Identify Resources and Opportunities to Support Evaluation Activities
-OES and the Office of Management and Budget's Evidence Team co-hosted a workshop on resources and opportunities to identify the funding needed to support evaluation activities.
+OES and the Office of Management and Budget's Evidence Team co-hosted a workshop on identifying the resources needed to support evaluation activities.
 Agency partners shared ways that agencies have identified new or leveraged existing resources to support evaluation and build capacity in resource‐limited environments.
 - February 19, 2020 at GSA

 ### Mapping Strategy to Evidence